Number 10 Downing Street

 “The happiness of constant occupation is infinite.”

-But he also quarrelled badly with the War Minister, Castlereagh, over the deployment of troops.
-When Castlereagh discovered in September 1809 that Canning had made with the Duke of Portland to have him removed from office, he was furious.
+In 1807 he was made Foreign Secretary under the Duke of Portland.
+His greatest success was outmanoeuvring Napoleon at Copenhagen by seizing the Danish navy, but he also quarrelled badly with the War Minister, Castlereagh, over the deployment of troops.
+When Castlereagh discovered in September 1809 that Canning had made a deal with the Duke of Portland to have him removed from office, he was furious.

-Demanding redress, he challenged Canning to a duel, which was fought on 21 September 1809.
-Canning had never before fired a pistol and completely missed, whilst Castlereagh wounded his opponent in the thigh.
+Demanding redress, Castlereagh challenged Canning to a duel, which was fought on 21 September 1809.
+Canning had never fired a pistol and completely missed, whilst Castlereagh wounded his opponent in the thigh.
 Both men resigned as a result of the incident.

 He later replaced his old rival as Foreign Secretary in Lord Liverpool’s government after Castlereagh’s suicide in 1822.
 Once again, he made a successful Foreign Secretary, especially in preventing South America from falling into French hands.

-Canning replaced Liverpool as PM on 10 April 1827, and set about forming a coalition with the Whigs under Lord Lansdowne.
+Canning replaced Lord Liverpool as Prime Minister on 10 April 1827, and set about forming a coalition with the Whigs under Lord Lansdowne.

-But on 8 August 1827, Canning died from pneumonia at Chiswick House, after spending barely five months in office.
+On 8 August 1827, after spending barely 5 months in office, Canning died suddenly from pneumonia at Chiswick House.
 His last words were ‘Spain and Portugal’.

 He has come to be regarded by some as a ‘lost leader’, with much speculation about what would have happened had he lived.